Gestalt Principles of Perception

 A Perspective on the Importance of Gestalt Theory to graphic design series 6/7

 “The whole is other than the sum of the parts”

-Our article today will deal with the relationships of the elements in the set of laws and principle collective known as the Gestalt Principles of Perception.
+Our article today will deal with the relationships of the elements in the set of laws and the principle is collective known as the Gestalt Principles of Perception.
 The links we will talk about are divided into three parts: a) Figure-Ground relationship; b) Good Continuation relationship and c) Common Fate relationship.

 We could still be asking ourselves if we should follow the principles of Gestalt in our designs.
 If you still are, my answer is that, once you have your content clear and your communication goals defined for your message, Gestalt Theory principles will then help you distribute the elements of your design.
-You will understand when to use background shading or gradients, or when group things in enclosures to create real ideas that will operate effectively towards your audience.
+You will understand when to use background shading or gradients, or when to group things in enclosures to create real ideas that will operate effectively towards your audience.

 You grasp that these Gestalt principles seem to be variations of each other and are closely related.
-All the principles are, actually, part to the relationships between the elements that make the design.
+All the principles are, actually, part of the relationships between the elements that make the design.
 The items are either similar or dissimilar, they blend, or they contrast with them, they suggest hierarchy and their hierarchy defines the context.